trdd/PyXMRTool/sphinx_source/install.rst

 ==================

 Dependencies:
-    'PyXMRTool' depends on the 'Pythonreflectivity' from Martin Zwiebler.
+    :mod:`PyXMRTool` depends on the package :mod:`Pythonreflectivity` from Martin Zwiebler.
     You need to install it first.

 Download the PyXMRTool project as zip from https://github.com/malaclypseII/PyXMRTool and unpack it.